dmikalova/keyforge-scripts/amasser/README.md

 - Legacy decks are not synced - scan your legacy decks to claim ownership!
 - Decks that are traded away won't be removed from stored data.
 Clear data in the extension to remove them.
+- Very rarely MV decks have invalid data and DoK or TCO will not accept them.
+Decks that return errors will be marked as such and skipped in future syncs.
+If the error is resolved then clear data in the extension and run a new sync.

 TCO has the following issues: